minetest-mods/commander/README.md

 Some new commands also provided by the mod

-1 -- Kill commands by Wuzzy's Player Tools mod
+1 -- Suicide command from minetest for fun server

 /Killme

-/Kill -someone-

 2 -- Almost all default Minecraft commands by Mrlbby's Commands mod